tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

 test:

-you should see the ap running at
+you should see the app running at

 http://192.168.1.106:3000/

-from hte browser of any other device connected to the network
+from the browser of any other device connected to the network